 Tips - Applying for an apprenticeship

-Many apprenticeships are in big demand so don't just assume that you'll definitely get the placement you're after.
+Many apprenticeships are in big demand so don't assume that you'll definitely get the apprenticeship you're after.
 Here are some top tips to help you.

 Tips for applying

 Apprenticeship vacancies often attract high numbers of applicants.
 Your application needs to stand out – but for the right reasons.
 Before submitting any application, make sure that you check what you have written carefully as spelling mistakes or poor punctuation could quickly mark you out, but for all the wrong reasons.

 There is nothing more frustrating for an employer than receiving a promising application that does not include relevant contact details.
 Make sure that your phone number is on every application, and that it is stored on your profile on the gov.uk site’s ‘find an apprenticeship’ service.

 Although apprenticeships are a great way of learning new things, vacancies will often require you to have a range of existing skills.
 Make sure that you are honest in your applications.
 If a vacancy is completely outside your skill set, it is probably not worth applying.
 Don’t panic – something suitable will turn up!